NIH Clinical Center Senior Staff

 Marion Danis, MD

-Dr. Marion Danis also serves as chief of the Clinical Center's Bioethics Consultation Service.
+Dr. Marion Danis is Head of the Section on Ethics and Health Policy in the Department of Bioethics and also serves as chief of the Clinical Center's Bioethics Consultation Service.
 Her research has focused on strategies for balancing the competing concerns of respect for patient preferences and fair distribution of limited resources.
 She has conducted studies on advance directives and the effect of patient preferences in end-of-life treatment decisions.
 Her current work is centered on strategies for public engagement in the rationing of health care, which led Dr. Danis to collaborate with Susan Goold (of University of Michigan Medical School) to design CHAT, "Choosing Healthplans All Together," a simulation exercise.

 She is particularly interested in increasing access to care and improving the health of disadvantaged populations.
 Toward this end she has studied the priorities of low income urban populations regarding interventions to address the social determinants of health and reduce health disparities.

 Since the beginning of 2010 her research in collaboration with colleagues has led to the publication of 30 articles and two books.
 Publications have been in the Journal of the American Medical Association, Hastings Center Report, Social Science and Medicine, and Health Affairs.
 She led the Bioethics Consultation Service faculty in authoring the book, Research Ethics Consultation: A Casebook, with Oxford University Press.
 She also led in authoring and editing Fair Resource Allocation and Rationing at the Bedside, with Oxford University Press.

 Since 2012, Dr. Danis has served on the Quality Attestation Presidential Task Force of the American Society for Bioethics and Humanities which is developing an approach to evaluating clinical ethics consultants.